Electric Cars for kids to ride on

 Toy cars have evolved!

-Sorry, but the days of Flintstone looking cars for kids are gone (or are they?)
+The days of Flintstone looking cars for kids seem numbered

-Your child no longer has to wait until they have passed their driving test to feel like they are the proud owner of four wheels.
+In this day and age, your child no longer has to wait until they have passed their driving test to feel like they are the proud owner of decent looking four wheels.

 These electric toy cars are so realistic!
 They come in top makes – Mini Coopers, Mercedes, Audi’s, Range Rovers, Ford Rangers, Ferrari’s, Jeeps, and even Porsches!

-BUT!… if you still want to install your nostalgic roots into your kiddies, checkout the iconic, sweet looking cars from the company Little Tikes.
+BUT!… if you still want to install your nostalgic roots into your kiddies, that’s great! – checkout the iconic, sweet looking cars from the company Little Tikes.
 Skip this article about electric cars, and opt for leg powered vehicles in our other article: Toy vehicles by Little Tikes…

 Battery powered kids electric toy cars are available in all colours, for boys and for girls.
 Available in all varieties – some for serious posers, and some for more down to earth families.
 They come in the shape of classic cars, fire engines, police cars, etc. Decide whether you want an actual electric toy car for your child, or if they’d prefer an electric bike, jeep, quad, tractor or a scooter.